apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Americans among 37 people sentenced to death for Congo coup attempt**
+**Seminoles' skid continues with loss to Memphis**

-You can read more about it [here](https://nypost.com/2024/09/14/world-news/americans-among-37-sentenced-to-death-for-congo-coup-attempt/).
+You can read more about it [here](https://www.espn.com/college-football/story/_/id/41260653/memphis-tigers-keep-florida-state-seminoles-winless).

 ## Requirements
 - Python 3.8